 Archive of Sasha Wolf Projects Artist Biographies

-Born 1971 in Jerusalem, Israel, Elinor Carucci graduated in 1995 from Bezalel Academy of Arts and Design with a degree in photography, and moved to New York that same year.
-In a relatively short amount of time, her work has been included in an impressive amount of solo and group exhibitions worldwide, solo shows include Edwynn Houk Gallery, Conde Nast Gallery, Fifty One Fine Art Gallery, James Hyman and Gagosian Gallery, London among others and group show include The Museum of Modern Art, New York and The Photographers’ Gallery, London.
+Born 1971 in Jerusalem, Elinor Carucci graduated in 1995 from Bezalel Academy of Arts and Design with a degree in photography, and moved to New York that same year.
+Her work has been included in many solo and group exhibitions worldwide, including solo shows at Edwynn Houk Gallery, Fifty One Fine Art Gallery, FoMU, and Gagosian Gallery, London, among others, and group shows at The Museum of Modern Art, New York, MoCP, Chicago, and The Photographers’ Gallery, London.

-Her photographs are included in the collections of The Museum of Modern Art New York, the Brooklyn Museum of Art, Houston Museum of Fine Art, among others and her work appeared in The New York Times Magazine, The New Yorker, Collector Daily, The Wall Street Journal, Details, New York Magazine, W, Aperture, ARTnews and many more publications.
-She was awarded the International Center of Photography’s Infinity Award for Young Photographer in 2001, The Guggenheim Fellowship in 2002 and NYFA in 2010.
-Carucci has published three monographs to date: Closer, with Chronicle Books in 2002; Diary of a Dancer, with SteidlMack in 2005; and her most recent monograph, MOTHER, published in 2013 through Prestel publishing.
-Carucci currently teaches at the graduate program of photography at School of Visual Arts.
+Her photographs are included in the collections of The Museum of Modern Art, New York, the Brooklyn Museum of Art, and the Houston Museum of Fine Art, among others, and her work has appeared in The New York Times Magazine, The New Yorker, Details, New York Magazine, W, Aperture, ARTnews and many more publications.
+She was awarded the International Center of Photography’s Infinity Award in 2001, The Guggenheim Fellowship in 2002, and NYFA in 2010.
+Carucci has published four monographs to date: Closer, Chronicle Books in 2002; Diary of a Dancer, SteidlMack in 2005; MOTHER, Prestel in 2013; Midlife, recently published by Monacelli Press/Phaidon in the fall of 2019.
+Carucci teaches at the graduate program of Photography and Lens-based Art at the School of Visual Arts.

 Growing up in rural Maine, Charland spent much of his childhood helping his father renovate their family home.
 This work instilled in Charland an awareness of the potential use of materials and the ability to fabricate his visions.
 Charland earned a BFA in photography, with departmental honors, from the Massachusetts College of Art and Design in 2004, an MFA from the School of the Art Institute of Chicago, as a Trustees Fellow, in 2010, and was a participant at the Skowhegan School of Painting and Sculpture in 2009.
 In 2016 Charland received the prestigious Pollock-Krasner Foundation grant in photography.